CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ### Download the container build scripts
 The container build scripts are available at the Github project (https://github.com/CharlesHawkinsMSU/pmn-container).
 You may download and unzip one of the releases or git-clone the repository.
-You will also need to install one of the two currently-active Singularity forks, SingularityCE (https://sylabs.io/singularity) or Apptainer (https://apptainer.org), to build the container.
+You will also need to install Singularity in order to build the container.
+There are two currently-active Singularity forks, SingularityCE (https://sylabs.io/singularity) and Apptainer (https://apptainer.org), to build the container.
+SingularityCE is the fork that the PMN pipeline is tested with so it is the one we recommend.

+### Link the container script
+The container has a front-end script, pmn.sh, that can be used to build and interact with the container, and this script is the recommended way of doing so.
+It is also recommended to link this file to somewhere in your PATH; such as with:

+    sudo ln -s pmn.sh /usr/local/bin/pmn

+This will allow you to simply type "pmn" to run the container.
+Subsequently in this manual we will assume you have done so.

 ### Obtain Pathway Tools
 The pipeline relies on the Pathway Tools software from SRI Internaitonal.
 Because Pathway Tools is proprietary software, we cannot redistribute it with the pipeline and the container build scripts cannot download it for you.
 Instead, you will need to supply the installer provided by SRI for installation into your copy of the pipeline container image.
 You can obtain a license from SRI International at (http://bioinformatics.ai.sri.com/ptools); as of January 2024 SRI offers free licenses to academic, government, and non-profit users, while commercial users will need a paid license.
 You will want to download the standard Linux installer, with a name like pathway-tools-28.0-linux-64-tier1-install, and place it in the directory with the container build scripts.